iambiruk/iambiruk/README.md

 ## Hi there 👋
+Hello, My name is Biruk Asefa, i am a junior software developer.
+I am currntly taking software courses at ALX.
+I am looking forward to be one of the best.
 <!--
 **iambiruk/iambiruk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.